ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     the same arc's descriptors among processors having different memory address decoding (including arch64 processors).

--   Debug information and the execution state of the instance, the current SWC under processing.
+-   Debug informations, the execution state of the instance, the current SWC under processing.

 -   A 32bits-field of the graph IO ports to have look to.
 Most CMSIS-Stream instances will not be given access to the peripherals.